 There we go!
-I made my first flight on my own!
-After doing a flight where there were a lot of different exercises, emergency procedures and questions about system failures, the instructor said: “land over here, I am happy to say you can go solo!”.
+I completed my first solo flight in a helicopter!
+After a flight with a lot of different exercises, emergency procedures and questions about system failures, the instructor said: “land over here, I am happy to say you can go solo!”.

 Last couple of days were amazing not only because my solo.
 Maaike was here again!
 We enjoyed everything as much as we could and had a beautiful time together!

 I passed all my exams now except for my practical radio test.
 The scholarship deadline has been delayed to july the 31st so I got some more time to get where I need to be!
 Now that I am solo, I have to fly at least 10 hours solo, and do a navigation flight as well as a cross country flight with land aways, so a lot more stuff to get in to!